East Kilbride: Geography

 East Kilbride is divided into a number of smaller neighbourhoods bordered by main through-roads.
 Part of the new town design was that each of these would be a self-contained entity, with a variety of housing types, local shops and primary schools, and accessed safely for pedestrians via paths and underpasses separate from main roads.
-This is true for the original areas of the new town (principally Calderwood, Greenhills, The Murray, St Leonards and Westwood) while newer developments, such as Stewartfield, Lindsayfield and Mossneuk do not adhere as closely to this model and have a more generic suburban layout of low-density private housing, arranged mainly in cul-de-sacs fed by distributor roads.
+This is true for the original areas of the new town (principally Calderwood, Greenhills, The Murray, St Leonards and Westwood) while newer developments, such as Stewartfield, Lindsayfield, Gardenhall/Mossneuk and more recently Jackton do not adhere as closely to this model and have a more generic suburban layout of low-density private housing, arranged mainly in cul-de-sacs fed by distributor roads.

+Climate

 Governance

 East Kilbride Civic Centre, which was commissioned by the burgh of East Kilbride was designed by Scott Fraser & Browning, built by Holland, Hannen & Cubitts and completed in 1968.
 From 1975 East Kilbride lent its name to a local government district in the Strathclyde region.
 From creation until 1980 the East Kilbride District Council was governed by the Scottish National Party (SNP), subsequently, until dissolution, the district was under the control of Labour.
 In 1996, administrative functions were taken over by the South Lanarkshire unitary council.

 There is an East Kilbride constituency of the Scottish Parliament.
 From the opening of the Scottish Parliament, the constituency was represented by Andy Kerr MSP (Labour), until May 2011 when the seat was won by Linda Fabiani MSP (Scottish National Party).

 East Kilbride was formerly a constituency of the UK Parliament.
 In 2005 it was replaced by the constituency of East Kilbride, Strathaven and Lesmahagow.
 The seat was held from 1987 to 2010 by Labour politician, Adam Ingram.
 In the 2010 election Labour politician, Michael McCann, previously a South Lanarkshire Councillor was elected as the MP for the area.
-In the 2015 election, Lisa Cameron for the SNP was elected as part of the landslide victory the party had in Scotland, the seat was held with a reduced majority in 2017.
+In the 2015 election, Lisa Cameron for the SNP was elected as part of the landslide victory the party had in Scotland, with Cameron, after holding the seat in 2017 and 2019, defecting to the Conservatives in 2023.